Alan Jackson’s Career Took Off After His Wife Met Glen Campbell At The Airport

 Long before anyone in country music knew Alan Jackson’s name, he already had his biggest fan.
 That fan was his wife, Denise.

-Alan and Denise were high school sweethearts who married in 1979.
+Alan and Denise are high school sweethearts who married in 1979.
 The future country music superstar was only 21 years old at the time.

 Although the couple briefly separated in 1998, they eventually reunited.
 Denise went on to inspire a number of Alan’s popular songs, including “Remember When” and “The Older I Get.”